google/mangle/readthedocs/datalog.md

 The above program contains rules.
 They are special cases of rules, since they just state facts, without any premises.

-Normally, a database is not defined within a program, but given outside.
+Normally, a database is not defined within a program, but exists outside the program.
 This is just an example to get familiar.

 ## Atoms and Matching

 A rule describes how to obtain new facts from existing ones.
-Before we look at rules, we need to understand matching.
+Before we look at rules that have premises, we need to understand matching.

-We can variables like `X` as placeholders to describe fact patterns.
-Such fact patterns are called atoms.
-A known fact can match an atom when there is a way to assign values to the atom's variables that make the atom and the fact equal.
-So the fact `volunteer(3, "Alyssa P. Hacker", /software_development)` matches the atom `volunteer(1, "Aisha Salehi", X)` because we can set `X` to `/software_development`.
+Predicates can also be applied to variables like `X`.
+Variables act as placeholders for data.
+A predicate expression that contains variables is called an atom.
+A known fact *matches* an atom when there is a way to assign values to the atom's variables that make the atom and the fact equal.

+For example, the fact `volunteer(3, "Alyssa P. Hacker", /software_development)` matches the atom `volunteer(1, "Aisha Salehi", X)` because we can set `X` to `/software_development`.
+The other facts above do not match, since the ID and Name arguments are different.

 Now we can define a proper rule.
 Let's define one that picks everyone who has the `/teaching` skill:

 ```
-teacher(ID, Name) ⟸ volunteer(ID, Name, /software_development).
+teacher(ID, Name) ⟸ volunteer(ID, Name, /teaching).
 ```

 (Mangle Datalog also supports the older notation `:-` instead of `⟸`.)